 If you notice that your headaches often follow eating, and might be linked to the effort of chewing or opening your mouth wide, consider that TMJ could be causing your headaches.
 Temporomandibular joint disorders (also called TMD) can lead to an imbalance in jaw muscles that causes tension headaches or even migraines when the jaw is active.
 It can also cause headaches linked to excessive talking, exercise, and stress.
 It is sometimes responsible for morning headaches due to clenching or grinding, and it’s related to another cause of morning headaches, sleep apnea.

 We can help you analyze your headaches and track down the true cause.
-To learn more, please call (248) 480-0085 today for an appointment with Detroit-area TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+To learn more, please call (248) 480-0085 today for an appointment with Detroit-area TMJ dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.